Elliott’s appointment today went really well. He was super brave and the only time he really got nervous, was actually pretty funny.

 Right now we are going to just hurry up and wait.
 Dr. Handwork thinks that since the hair loss has slowed down, that it’s most likely something called Telogen Effluvium.

-Basically, this is hair loss that is secondary to a major illness.
+Basically, this is hair loss that is secondary to a major illness which HairGuard explains in detail.
 In Elliott’s case, his chronic sinus infection.
 This is a transient condition, meaning it typically goes away on its own.
 This condition is caused when an illness disrupts the body to a point that the hair is affected.

 It’s kinda like your lawn turning brown in a drought.
 As soon as the rain cones back, so does your lawn.